 - What do we really know about Jesus and the religion he lived and taught?
 Are the gospels totally accurate and consistent in this regard?

 Class Leader: Julie Harder.
-Julie holds a master’s degree in theology (concentration in New Testament) from Wartburg Theological Seminary, and is on the faculty of the Religious Studies division at St. Norbert College, where she teaches biblical studies.
+Julie holds a master’s degree in theology (concentration in New Testament) from Wartburg Theological Seminary, and has taught in the Religious Studies Department at St. Norbert College.